gagolews/stringx/devel/sphinx/rapi/strwrap.md

 -   multiple whitespaces between words are not preserved except after a dot, question mark, or exclamation mark, which leads to two spaces inserted **\[changed here -- any sequence of whitespaces considered word boundaries is converted to a single space\]**

 -   a greedy word wrap algorithm is used, which may lead to high raggedness **\[fixed here -- using the Knuth-Plass method\]**

-## Value

-If `simplify` is `FALSE`, a list of `length(x)` numeric vectors is returned.

-Otherwise, the function yields a character vector (in UTF-8).
-Note that the length of the output may be different than that of the input.

-Due to this, no attributes are preserved.

 ## Author(s)